mmonteleone/pavlov/README.markdown

 #### Built-in Assertions

 Most are self-explanatory.
 Message parameter is always optional.
+When a message is not provided, one is automatically generated based on combining the letter-cased assertion method name with serialized versions of the expected and actual parameters.
+So, `assert(5).isNotEqualTo(4)` generates a default message of `asserting 5 is not equal to 4`.

 * assert(actual).equals(expected, message);
 * assert(actual).isEqualTo(expected, message);